Tenex-Finance/indexer/README.md

   - Some entities are linked to other entities - for example, each `LiquidityPool` entity has 2 `Token` entities linked to it.
 - `src/EventHandlers.ts`
   - Outlines how each event should be used to update the entities that are outlined in the `schema.graphql` file.
-  - The event handlers are written in TypeScript for Velodrome indexer.
+  - The event handlers are written in TypeScript for Tenex indexer.
   - Consists of a `loader` and a `handler` function for each event - see [here](https://docs.envio.dev/docs/event-handlers) for detailed explanation of the purpose of the two functions.
   - Makes use of custom helper functions and types in `/src` directory - these have been added to minimize code duplication and refactored to increase readability of the overall codebase.